 Can I use a Chainsaw without Oil?

-You should never use a chainsaw without any lubricant as it can adversely affect performance.
+It would be best never to use a chainsaw without lubricant, as it can adversely affect performance.
 It accelerates the wear rate of its components and contributes to premature failure.

 Metal-to-metal interaction in machinery should be prevented at all costs, especially at high speeds.
 As a result of the contact, heat is generated by friction.
 If the speed is high enough, the friction could wear away the guide bar and cause the engine to overheat.